-The 10th annual Help Me Grow National Forum featured three days of shared learning and inspiration around best practices to collectively enhance the well-being of children to ensure all reach their full potential.
-More than 400 child advocates attended the event, including members of our Help Me Grow affiliates, partners, and funders.
+The 10th annual Help Me Grow National Forum, co-hosted by the Help Me Grow National Center and Help Me Grow Western New York, featured three days of shared learning and inspiration around best practices to collectively enhance the well-being of children to ensure all reach their full potential.
+More than 400 child advocates attended the event, including members of our Help Me Grow (HMG) affiliates, partners, and funders.

 Mona Hanna-Attisha, MD delivered one of the Forum’s keynote addresses.
 Dr. Mona is credited with exposing how contaminated water in Flint, Michigan doubled blood lead levels in children there.
 The water crisis started in 2014 after the city switched its supply from Detroit water to the Flint River.